JamesMcNee/static-blog-site/src/blog/posts/2023/sep/29/eleventy-search.md

 ---

 #### Switching to Eleventy
-Until recently my blog at [JamesMcNee.co.uk](https://jamesmcnee.co.uk) was a single page application built using the Angular framework a few years ago.
-I decided to build the blog using Angular because it was, and still is, the framework that I am most familiar and comfortable with.
-In my day-to-day work, if I need to whip up a quick webapp for users to interact with a system that I am building, my go to will be an Angular based SPA.
+Until recently, my blog at [JamesMcNee.co.uk](https://jamesmcnee.co.uk) was a single-page application built using the Angular framework a few years ago.
+I decided to build the blog using Angular because it was, and still is, the framework that I am most comfortable with.
+In my day-to-day work, if I need to whip up a quick web app for users to interact with a system that I am building, my go-to will be an Angular-based SPA.

 With time, I started to call into question my decision to build a blog using the Angular framework.
 The site was using an old version of the framework and upgrading was taking work, it was using a bespoke custom CMS that I built, powered by a Java API and MongoDB store.
 It also had a lot of custom CSS, which is not my forte.
 I wanted something lighter, faster to load and easy to host and maintain.

 It was time to explore one of these new-fangled static site generators that everyone has been raving about, promising to solve all the problems I had with my current set up.
 After a bit of googling, I decided to try out [Eleventy](https://www.11ty.dev/), and I was immediately impressed by both the minimalism and flexibility it provides.
 So a few hours later, I had ported the pages and content, mainly keeping in the same style as the previous incarnation, but with the extra goodness of using [Tailwind](https://tailwindcss.com/) to do it.

 #### Searching for a way to search
-The benefits that a static site provides in terms of the web performance and the ease of adding new content are great, but it does pose a challenge for certain features that would be trivial with an API, in this case search...
+The benefits that a static site provides in terms of web performance and the ease of adding new content are great, but it does pose a challenge for certain features that would be trivial with an API, in this case, search...
 I wanted to add a search component to my blog to allow for quick finding of posts by title and synopsis keywords.

 So, like any good developer, I immediately went to Google in hopes of finding someone who has already done the work for me!
-Alas, my search did not yield a good example on how to implement what I wanted.
+Alas, my search did not yield a good example of how to implement what I wanted.

 #### Building it from scratch
 After not having found a good example (there may be good examples, I just did not find one), I set in thinking about how I could implement it myself.

 The back of the napkin requirements were simple, the solution should:
-- Plug into Eleventys collection framework, so that I could use the same collection of blog posts for rendering and searching.
+- Plug into Eleventy's collection framework, so that I could use the same collection of blog posts for rendering and searching.
 - Have the ability to dynamically show results within a component, and not require linking off to a separate page.
-- Be totally self-contained within the repository, i.e. not using something like Google Site Search.
+- Be entirely totally self-contained within the repository, i.e. not using something like Google Site Search.

 ##### Creating a search payload
 The first step to implement this was to get a data source in place, a simple JSON page served on a static route should do it.
 Here is an example of a nunjucks template that gives the search information for each post on my blog: